-It may be my obsession with Downton Abbey and the BBC's Sherlock, but lately I've been craving classic English cocktails: gin and tonics, for example.
-The problem is, tonic water is not diet-friendly.
-Most store-bought brands contain corn syrup and just as many calories as a sugary soda.
+During the Summer, there's nothing like classic English cocktails: gin and tonics and Pimm's Cups, for example.
+The problem is, tonic water and ginger ale are not diet-friendly.
+Most contain corn syrup and all the calories you'd expect from a sugary soda.

-This gin and tonic variation substitutes zero-calorie soda water for the tonic, and the splash of elderflower liqueur complements the juniper flavor of the gin, giving it a clean and refreshing finish.
+This gin and tonic variation substitutes zero-calorie soda water for the tonic and a splash of elderflower liqueur to complement the juniper flavor of the gin, giving it a clean and refreshing finish.
 The next time you are in need of a G and T, opt for an elderflower gin cordial instead — it's free of corn syrup and falls under the 200-calorie mark.

 Learn how to make this cocktail after the break!